Q. How old do I have to be to participate?

 Q. Do the youth hear real juvenile court cases?

-A. Yes, the youth do hear real juvenile court cases that are handed down by the District Judge.
+A. Yes, the youth do hear real juvenile cases that are referred from the Court Designated Worker.

 Q. How do I get involved?

 A. Recruitment for the program begins in the fall between the months of August – October.
 Local coordinators will visit high schools in their area to speak with students about the program or advertise in the local newspaper.
 At this time any interested person can sign up to participate in Teen Court.

 Q. How is confidentiality handled?

 A. At each training session the legal professionals stress the issue of confidentiality.
 During the swearing in ceremony the participants are sworn to adhere by strict confidentiality guidelines.
 Those who violate the oath will be prosecuted.